 - determine risk, and

 - implement control measures that mitigate the risk.

 The FAA envisions operators being able to use all of the components of SMS to enhance a carrier’s ability to identify safety issues and spot trends before they result in a near-miss, incident, or accident.

 Federal Register / Vol. 80, No. 5 / Thursday, January 8, 2015 / Rules and Regulations

 Risk controls are an integral element of every SMS that needs special attention.
 Risk controls are what:

 - keep us safe;

-- provide assurance to management that operations will proceed as designed; and
+- assure management that operations will proceed as designed; and

-- provide assurance to stakeholders that air travel continues to be the best choice for fast, dependable service.
+- assure stakeholders that air travel continues to be the best choice for fast, dependable service.